-Monica Ramirez de Arellano is an M&A / Business Operations Lead for Blockchain.com in Miami, focusing on international markets.
+Monica Ramirez de Arellano is an M&A / Business Operations lead for Blockchain.com in Miami, focusing on international markets.
 She graduated with an MBA/MA from The Wharton School and The Lauder Institute in 2020 (Portuguese track).
 Previously, she was an attorney and banker in New York.
 She earned a JD from NYU School of Law, and an AB from Princeton University.
 Originally from Puerto Rico, she is fluent in Spanish and Portuguese.

 Alberto Peralta Ramos joined Morgan Stanley in 2016 as part of the Wealth Management Division.
 Previously, Peralta Ramos was part of the Global Asset Management Analyst and Associate Programs at J.P.
 Morgan in New York and Miami.
 Peralta Ramos graduated with a BS in economics and finance from the University of Miami in Coral Gables, FL.
 He enjoys practicing sports (soccer, golf, and tennis), transcendental meditation, and spending time with family and friends.
 Peralta Ramos is also fluent in Portuguese and Spanish.

-Vanessa Perez currently serves as project manager for the Television Association of Programmers Latin America, a trade association representing Pay-TV content producers in legal and government relations issues in the region.
+Vanessa Perez currently serves as government relations director for the Television Association of Programmers Latin America, a trade association representing Pay-TV content producers in legal and government relations issues in the region.
 Perez previously spent two years working in the Latin America practice of the DC-based strategic advisory firm McLarty Associates, where she supported the consulting efforts of the company’s managing partner and led the region’s research team.
 She also has experience interning at the US Trade Representative’s Office and the Department of Education, as well as serving as a summer teacher for the NGO Breakthrough Collaborative.
 Originally from Colombia, Perez is fluent in Spanish and professionally proficient in Portuguese.
 She holds degrees in economics and international relations from American University and spent a semester studying in Brazil at the Pontificia Universidade Católica do Rio de Janeiro.
 She is a member of the Executive Committee for the Miami Professional Chapter of the national PorColombia organization, focused on promoting cultural, professional, and philanthropic activities related to Colombia.